Brutal… In a Good Way

 So instead, we dropped Damian off at daycare and made a day of it in New Haven.
 As usual, we hit Ikea for something or other and then a couple Yale museums.

 Hoang was happy.
 For we spent quite a long time at the Yale Art and Architecture Galleries – something which Hoang is really interested in.
 (I am too for that matter, but my degree wasn’t in architecture and I didn’t appreciate modern design anything before I met her.)
-Hoang knew who designed the building – and what else he designed and who he studied with and what makes him important, etc. It was a nice feeling to finally bring her somewhere for this blog where she was excited to be.
+Hoang knew who designed the building – and what else he designed and who he studied with and what makes him important, etc. It was a nice feeling to finally bring her somewhere for this website where she was excited to be.

-Of course you may question the “museumness” of this place; and of course I could slap you for doing so.
+You may question the “museumness” of this place; and of course I could slap you for doing so.
 This one is a no-brainer in my mind.
 There are large permanent galleries, larger changing exhibits, the building itself is a museum of sorts… It’s a museum, darnit, so there.

 We were fortunate in a sense that the exhibit on display during our visit was all about Paul Rudolph.
 Why was this fortunate?
 Because Rudolph happened to be the architect who designed the very building we were in – the Art and Architecture Building (That A&A Building for those in the know.
 I’ll know if you’re in the know if you’re wearing black and preferably uncomfortable thin-soled European sneakers and funky eyewear).